Chat with us, powered by LiveChat Caribbean Cruise | Group Holidays for Singles

 About this trip...

-Cruise the British Virgin Islands, St. Maarten, Antigua & Dominica with your fellow solo travellers aboard the adults-only Marella Explorer 2.
-This adults-only ship flaunts a range of exciting facilities, from a large spa to a chic bar-club-casino space, nine bars and nine restaurants.
+Cruise the British Virgin Islands, St. Maarten, Antigua & Dominica with your fellow solo travellers aboard Marella Disocvery..
+This ship flaunts a range of exciting facilities, from a large spa to a chic bar-club-casino space, nine bars and nine restaurants.
 Top spots include 'The 19th Hole' – a golf-themed bar with a golf simulator, 'Flutes', where you can sip Champagne* or Prosecco to the sounds of a pianist, and 'Beach Cove' – a relaxed restaurant with barbecue-inspired menus and quirky swinging seats.
 Not to mention the outdoor spaces, such as the Veranda, where you can enjoy far-reaching sea views.
 A superb Caribbean cruise for singles looking to enjoy a group cruise.
 PLEASE BOOK EARLY TO AVOID PRICE INCREASES!

 Activity Level: Activity Level Rating